 - Place the glass cover so that it leans up against the back row of straw bales and covers the bed

-- Check your cold frame on sunny days and remove glass or move side bales away from glass to allow hot air to escape.
+- Check your cold frame on sunny days and remove the glass or move side bales away from the glass to allow hot air to escape.
 The air will heat up quickly in full sun!

 Lisa, Enjoying getting to know you and your site.
 Plan to try the cold frame at our new place since nothing has been done there yet.
 However, what’s the purpose of the cardboard?